senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 ![image-20251213031207130](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251213031207130.png)

 Restarting program execution and going back into that first function I notice that after the second `call` instruction the string is output to console.
-I proceed to step into that function.
+I proceed to step into that `call` instruction.

 ![image-20251213030159338](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251213030159338.png)

-Tracing the input logic through stepping through yields little results.
-For some reason being difficult to find the comparison logic, yet the `main` function logic seems simple.
-I believe this has to do with the `scanf` wrapper it is utilizing - or I assume it is - to grab the user input.
+Tracing the input logic by stepping through yields little to no results.
+For some reason, being difficult to find the comparison logic ***EVEN THOUGH*** the `main` function logic seems simple.
+I believe this has to do with the hidden trickery that might be going on behind the scenes.